 Copper has a very narrow range for optimal function.
 For example, too much copper is associated with an increase in oxidative stress, but so are low levels.

-Copper is an essential mineral that is needed for production of ATP in the Krebs cycle (our cellular energy), in the production and repair of connective tissue, immune function, collagen formation, the reproductive system, iron metabolism, a healthy nervous system, cardiovascular function, nmda receptors, neurotransmitter production and function and much more.
-When there is an insufficient level of copper in the body, this can result in numerous health problems like high blood pressure, chronic fatigue, depression, heart disease, miscarriages, loss of sex drive, chronic fungal infections, food cravings like chocolate, compulsive overeating, addiction and even cancer.
+Copper is an essential mineral that is needed for the production of ATP in the Krebs cycle (our cellular energy), in the production and repair of connective tissue, immune function, collagen formation, the reproductive system, iron metabolism, a healthy nervous system, cardiovascular function, NMDA receptors, neurotransmitter production and function and much more.
+When there is an insufficient level of copper in the body, this can result in numerous health problems like high blood pressure, chronic fatigue, depression, heart disease, miscarriages, loss of sex drive, chronic fungal infections, food cravings like chocolate, compulsive overeating, addiction, and even cancer.

 The key is to keep copper levels in balance; not too high and not too low.
 Too far in either direction leads to trouble.
 This is true of all minerals in the body.
+According to Healthline, normal blood levels of copper range from 70 to 140 migrograms per deciliter.
+Copper toxicity occurs when the level exceeds 140 migrograms per deciliter.

-What Causes Elevated Copper?
+What Causes Copper Toxicity?

 1. Copper Plumbing — Drinking water from copper pipes is one of the leading causes of copper toxicity.
 Copper sulfate may also be added to the water supply to control algae.